polterguy/magic/README.md

 ![Use AI to produce software](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/crawl-website-for-chatgpt-training-data.jpg)

-This is the method we use ourselves to teach our Machine Learning models about Aista and Hyperlambda in fact.
-Use cases for this could include.
+This is the method we use ourselves to teach our Machine Learning models about Aista and Hyperlambda.
+Use cases for this could be.

 * AI models for lawyer firms answering questions about local law
 * AI models for the medical industry, diagnosing and providing answers about symptoms
 * News aggregating AI machine models answering questions about recent news related to some news website
-* Invetment advice AI models providing investment advice to people asking questions about somespecific investment instrument
+* Investment advice AI models providing investment advice to people asking questions about some specific investment instrument
 * Etc, etc, etc

 ## Use SQL Studio to design your database

-Magic also gives you SQL Studio, allowing you to visually design your database, even if you have zero SQL knowledge.
+Magic also gives you SQL Studio.
+SQL Studio allows you to visually design your database even if you have zero SQL knowledge.
 You can use SQL studio to design your SQL Server database, PostgreSQL database, MySQL database, or SQLite database.
 You can also connect to your existing database to manage your existing database from SQL Studio.